andry-tino/coding-challenges/white-rabbit-hole/README.md

 After an initial configuration stage, where the program selectes the set of words that will be used to crack the anagram (referred to as: `usewords`), two phases will be executed:

 1. **Combinations scanning**: All combinations of the usewords are considered.
-This number is $C = \frac{N!}{(N-m)!m!}$ where $m$ is the number of words in the phrase (deducible by the number of spaces in the anagram phrase).
+This number is $C = \frac{N!}{(N-m)!m!}$ where $m$ is the number of words in the phrase (inferrable by the number of spaces in the anagram phrase).
 Each combination will be tested against a length and histogram check: the length of the sentence is checked and if it matches the anagram phrase's length then the histogram is checked.
 The histogram check evaluates that the number of characters in each combination matches the anagram phrase (anagramming a phrase leaves the histogram invariant).
 If the histogram check passes, that specific combination is added for later evaluation.
-2. **Dispositions scanning**: Every combination which passed from the previous phase, will be tested here.
-For each combination, every permutation will be scanned.
-This means that for each combination, the number of cases is $P = m!$.
+2. **Dispositions scanning**: Every combination which passed the previous phase, will be tested here.
+For each combination phrase, every permutation of its words will be scanned.
+This means that for each combination, the number of cases to cosnider is $P = m!$.
 Every permutation is tested using the MD5 hashing.

 The total number of case evaluations is: